aczi0/ReadingVesper/content/posts/PersonalFinance.md

 For credit cards, I use one that returns x% per year, with the lowest fees.
 Only use it if I have money to pay it back.
 Take advantage of everything your credit card provides, you are paying for those after all.

 ## Savings

-For savings, I use the highest HISA available in my province.
-Shop around, it's definetly worth it.
-[Ratehub](www.ratehub.ca) has a list of Canadian banking services with all their returns and fees.

 ## Investing